“A lovely but challenging route to a stunning waterfall that is most impressive in the spring.”

 At the right time of year, when the runoff from snowmelt is near its peak, this hike can be absolutely remarkable.
 The destination is the waterfall, but the scenery along the creek on the way up is great the whole way.

-Parking for this trail is located at the easy-to-find Horsetail Falls Trailhead.
+Parking for this trail is located at the easy-to-find Pyramid Creek Trailhead.
 The trailhead can be busy, but there are running water and flush toilets here.
 A nice way to tackle this route is to start with the well-marked Pyramid Creek Loop Trail

 , and you'll head towards the creek.
 Families can stick to this loop and enjoy a mini version of Horsetail Falls along the way, without having to worry about anything too strenuous if you have youngsters who can make the full hike.